 Shake up your usual green salad by adding some radicchio (Cichorium intybus var. foliosum) for vibrant color as well as full-bodied taste.
 Although its leaves have a bitter taste, this flavor provides the perfect foil for the mild taste of other salad greens.
-Radicchio is actually a type of chicory (Cichorium intybus), called a "heading" form of this plant because it's the rounded head of leaves that is eaten instead of the roots as in "nonheading" varieties.
+Radicchio is actually a type of chicory (Cichorium intybus) called a "heading" form of this plant; that's because the rounded head of leaves is eaten instead of the roots as in "nonheading" varieties.

 Video of the Day